rtokun/ci_cd_lecture_2/main.md

 1. Go to ``Android Studio -> Build -> Generate Signed Bundle or APK``.
 2. Choose APK and click ``Next``.
 3. In the `Keystore Path` click `Create new...`.
-4. Follow wizard instructions, fill relevant data and remember created keystore location.
+4. Follow wizard instructions, fill in relevant data, and remember the created Keystore location.
-5. Continue the wizard and build release.apk, just to verify that we are able to build a release version of the app locally.
+5. Continue the wizard and build release.apk, just to verify that we can build a release version of the app locally.

 ### Modify your app/build.gradle